 How to use Patreon as an artist

-If you’re an artist who’s struggling to replace lost revenue streams in the wake of the current pandemic, Patreon might be the solution you need.
+If you’re an artist who’s struggling to replace lost revenue streams, Patreon might be the solution you need.

 Jack Conte and Sam Yam cofounded Patreon in 2013, providing an online platform to help creators like artists get paid for making art.
 The platform has over 200,000 creators, including content creators, podcasters, painters, comedians, photographers, webcomic artists, YouTubers, TikTok performers, and more.